How To Shower With A Cast

 Synthetic Cast

-Synthetic casts are made from a plastic material and are similar to fiberglass casts in terms of strength and lightness.
+Synthetic casts are made from a plastic material and are similar to fibreglass casts in terms of strength and lightness.
 They are also waterproof, making them a good option for showering with a cast.

 Air Cast